shubhamivane/AnkitParkhi/Research.md

 ### History of Leather Aristry
 ![Alt text](https://www.caleidoscope.in/wp-content/uploads/2021/06/Leather-Artistry-in-India.jpg "a title")

-The leather industry in India is historical.
+<p style="text-align: justify">The leather industry in India is historical.
 And leather products have a huge market both domestically, as well as internationally.
 The common leather products include shoes, bags, pouches, and more.
 Leather in India dates back to as early as 3000 BC with references about it made in Vedas too.
 The leather industry though largely is about manufacturing and marketing.
-There is a significant amount of artistry and skill that this particular industry merits.
+There is a significant amount of artistry and skill that this particular industry merits.</p>

-From a creative view, leather products are exceptionally versatile and artistic.
+<p style="text-align: justify">From a creative view, leather products are exceptionally versatile and artistic.
 There are a some cultural aspects attached to it too.
 For example, the leather puppet shows or Shantiniketan leather goods are a case in point of how diversified and culturally significant is the use and creative prowess of leather.
-Similarly, different states master different artistry producing beautiful footwear, statues, and many other leather crafts.
-Regionally too the artistry over leather varies and excels.
+Similarly, different states master different artistry producing beautiful footwear, statues, and many other leather crafts.Regionally too the artistry over leather varies and excels.
 Where Rajasthan and Maharashtra are famous for leather footwear.
-West Bengal with its own Santiniketan style creates wonderful bags, wallet bags, pouches.
+West Bengal with its own Santiniketan style creates wonderful bags, wallet bags, pouches.</p>

 ![Alt text](https://www.caleidoscope.in/wp-content/uploads/2021/06/Leather-Artistry-in-Footwear.jpg "a title")